google/merchant-api-samples/apps_script/README.md

 ## Running the Samples

+Before calling any `v1` Merchant API method, you will need to register the GCP project used to call the APIs.
+You can do that by running the code sample `examples/accounts/developerRegistration/v1/register_gcp_sample.gs`.
+More informations can be found [here](https://developers.google.com/merchant/api/guides/quickstart#register_as_a_developer).

 1. Create the Apps Script project [here](https://script.google.com/u/1/home) or re-use an existing one.

 1. Follow [these steps](https://developers.google.com/apps-script/advanced/merchant-api) to enable the Merchant API in the Apps Script project.